 The secambru are quite primitive.
 Because of the history and cultural taboos, they have abandoned all arts and crafts of “higher learning”.
 This includes stonework, pottery, mining, farming, metalwork and carpentry.
 What this leaves them with is only the most primitive of crafts.
 Their clothing consists of leather, hides and furs.
 Their tools and weapons are fashioned from bone, wood and stone.
 Knives and clubs are the most common weapons.
 The secambru do not use bows, but have been known to fashion spears, javelins and nets.
 They also hurl simple rocks at opponents.
 Because of their tremendous strength, hurled weapons have considerable range and effectiveness.Their armor consists of leather boiled in animal fat and thick layers of fur and hide.
 Their architecture is equally primitive.
 They carry primitive tents fashioned from hide and branches.
 These “tents” are easy to pack and carry on a horse or oxen.

 Because of their reverence for nature, the secambru do not mine metals or forge metal weapons.
 In fact, the working of metal is taboo for them.
-If they acquire metal weapons, tools and armor from slain opponents, they will gather up all such metal implements and bury them in great underground trenches and cover them over with dirt.
+If they acquire metal weapons, tools and armor from slain opponents, they will gather up all such metal implements and bury them in great underground trenches and cover them over with dirt and boulders.
 In effect, they are returning the metal to the "wounded land".
 These caches contain huge amounts of weapons and armor - sometimes even magical items.
 However, these underground vaults are considered holy ground by the secambru.
 The giants guard these vaults ferociously and will be kill anyone even approaching them.